valentjn/class-notes/README.md

 ### Possible Problems

 - Make sure that your system runs SCons with Python 3, otherwise running `scons` will fail (e.g., Ubuntu).
 On Linux, you can try running `/usr/bin/env python3 $(which scons)` instead.
+- For other potential build problems, a look at `.travis.yml` might help.